0xmihirsahu/Donatic/README.md

 # Donatic
-A Decentralised Donation Platfrom on Polygon (currently deployed on mumbai testnet).
+A Platform for Donations on Polygon that is Decentralized (currently operational on mumbai testnet).

-NGOs can register through our website by entering details like their Name, their wallet address, their sector of working eg. Health, Education, Environment
+NGOs have the ability to enroll via our website by providing information such as their Name, wallet address, and their field of work, for example, Health, Education, or Environment.

-We will cross verify it that it is an authentic NGO or not using their alloted NGO registration ID.
+We will authenticate the NGO by verifying their assigned NGO registration ID.

-NGO's wallet address will be registered in the smart contract.
+The wallet address of the NGO will be added in the smart contract within their respective field.
+When a user selects a category, enters an amount to donate, and clicks the send button, the amount will be transferred to the balance of that particular category.
+Once the threshold balance is reached within that category, the total amount will be evenly distributed among all the NGOs registered under that specific category.

-HOW TO USE
+USAGE INSTRUCTIONS

-1. Open our website
+1. Access our website

-2. Open metamask extension and change the network to Polygon(currently mumbai testnet)
+2. Launch the metamask extension and switch the network to Polygon (presently mumbai testnet)

-3. Click on Connect Wallet button in the right side of navbar.
+3. Tap on the Connect Wallet button located on the right-hand side of the navigation bar.

 4. Connect your wallet.

-5. Scroll down and select category in which sector of NGOs you want to donate in.
+5. Scroll downwards and choose the category corresponding to the sector of NGOs you wish to contribute to.

-6. And Enter the amount in Matic that you want to donate.
+6. Input the desired amount in Matic that you intend to donate.

-7. Click on Send button.
+7. Select the Send button.

-8. Confirm the transaction on your metamask
+8. Validate the transaction using your metamask.

-9. When the transaction is successful a pop up will show with success message and tx hash.
+9. Once the transaction is successfully completed, a pop-up window will appear displaying a message of success along with the tx hash.